 Dispute and escalation process

-Any dispute or difference of opinion arising out of this MoU will, be attempted to be resolved at an operational level by the operational teams of by the Met Office and BEIS rRepresentatives.
+Any dispute or difference of opinion arising out of this MoU will, be attempted to be resolved by the Met Office Representative and and the BEIS Representative.
 The process shall follow the following bulleted escalation path:

-An attempt to resolve all disputes in the first instance shall be by the operational teams.
+An attempt to resolve all disputes in the first instance shall be by the Met Office Representative and the BEIS Representative.

-been resolvedRepresentative,Escalation to the nominated Commercial Leads at BEIS and Commercial representative of the Met Office. been resolvedEscalation to the Heads of each Commercial Team and the Head of Government Services at the Met Office and the Head of Nuclear Resilience.
+If the matter has not been resolved by the Met Office Representative and the BEIS Representative, then escalation of the dispute to the nominated Commercial Leads at BEIS and Commercial representative of the Met Office.
+If the matter has not been resolved at this level then escalation of the dispute to the Heads of each Commercial Team and the Head of Government Services at the Met Office and the Head of Nuclear Resilience.

-If the matter has not been resolved by the parties, then it will be escalated through the respective management lines for resolution to Director level.
+If the matter has not been resolved by the parties identified in the bullet points above, then it will be escalated through the respective management lines for resolution to Director level.

 A log of all dispute or escalation should be maintained by Met Office, with appropriate mitigations and resolution dates added to each escalated dispute or issue.

-16 Contract Management Meetings Management and operational meetings of the service and service level agreement(s) provided through the Met Office and the MoU.
-The meetings shall review performance, KPI’s against the service level agreement(s).
-Where performance has not been achieved the Met Office shall provide clear and timely evidence of communications with the Supplier(s) to bring the performance back to the service level agreement.
-Where the supplier has failed to meet the service required the Met Office shall agree service credits for underperformance where applicable.

-WeeklyMeetings.
-Commercial and Operational Meetings – Weekly discussions on planning and performance

-Quarterly Meetings.
-Commercial and Performance Meetings – Supplier performance review against the contract identifying areas of good and poor performance.
-Highlighting any communication that supports performance levels and action taken by Met Office and the Supplier(s) to BEIS.
-Where appropriate service credits shall be applied by Met Office against the supplier in line with the contract and discussed and agreed with BEIS
+MoU Management Meetings Review meetings with the Suppliers shall take place in accordance with paragraph 5.1 (i).
+Where performance has not been achieved by a Supplier the Met Office shall take steps to rectify this in line with the terms of the relevant contract.

+(ii).
+Where Met Office deems it necessary to utilise any financial remedies afforded to it under a relevant contract, it shall seek written permission from BEIS before doing so.

 Signatures